drklis/Markdown-Magic/mermaid_instructions.md

 *Welcome to "Mermaid Diagrams in Markdown"!
 Let's start with a simple flowchart.*

 Flowcharts are one of the most common diagram types in Mermaid.
 They help visualize processes, decisions, and workflows.
-Flowcharts are enclosed in a code block with the `mermaid` language tag.
+Mermaid code in Markdown documents (like here in GitHub, or in a Markdown editor like Obsidian) is enclosed in a code block with the `mermaid` language tag.

 ### Example:
 ````md